Travelling with Your Dog | Advice and Tips

 6. Never leave your dog alone in your vehicle on a warm or hot day

-The RSPCA advises that this can cause ‘distress and suffering and lead to the death of your pet’.
+advises that this can cause ‘distress and suffering and lead to the death of your pet’.
 A car can become extremely hot even when it doesn’t feel that warm outside.
 When it’s 22 degrees outside, it can reach an unbearable 47 degrees in your car in less than an hour - cracking the window open will not make the slightest bit of difference.

 7. Make sure you can access your pets essential items